population-research/uganda-covid/response/wber_response.md

 	Originally, we used time spent in residential locations but that suffers from almost no coverage in the Northern region and little coverage around the first lockdown in the Eastern and Western regions.

-	[produce graphs for each outcome and check which ones are missing.]
+	Visits to workplaces has high coverage for all regions, but we decided to use retail instead because it is unclear to what extent this would be relevant for more rural areas, while even more rural areas will have marketplaces and retail locations.

+	We now show all mobility measures, both nationally and regionally, in the Appendix.
-	Transit: Eastern missing completely; Northern almost completely missing between survey rounds 6 and 7
+	For transit, Eastern is missing completely, while Northern is almost completely missing between survey rounds 6 and 7.

-	Parks: Eastern missing completely; Northern spotty between 4 and 5 and between 6 and 7
+	For parks, Eastern is missing completely, while Northern is spotty between 4 and 5 and between 6 and 7.

-	Grocery/pharmacy: Northern completely missing; Eastern and Western very spotty throughout
+	For grocery/pharmacy, Northern is completely missing, while Eastern and Western are very spotty throughout.

-	Workplaces: high availability for all regions

-	Residential: Eastern and Western very spotty before survey round 1 (missing essentially the entire first lockdown); Northern has only spotty information around survey rounds 3 and 4 and between rounds 6 and 7 and otherwise is missing.

-	[change from residential to retail for showing lockdowns]

-	[Discuss lockdown severity regionally below]

 9. To the extent it is possible, it would be helpful to see more detail on